lognorman20/nvimconfig/README.md

-# Neovim from scratch
+# Logan's Neovim Config

+A personalized variant of [Neovim from Scratch](https://github.com/LunarVim/Neovim-from-scratch)

 ## Try out this config

-Make sure to remove or move your current `nvim` directory
+Clone this repo, change the name to `nvim`, and move it to your ~/.config folder with the following command:
 ```
-git clone git@github.com:ChristianChiarulli/Neovim-from-scratch.git ~/.config/nvim
+git clone https://github.com/lognorman20/nvimconfig.git ~/.config/nvim
 ```

 Run `nvim` and wait for the plugins to be installed

 **NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

-each video will be associated with a branch so checkout the one you are interested in

 ## Get healthy

-Open `nvim` and enter the following:
+Open `nvim` from the terminal and enter the following:

 ```
 :checkhealth